madelinezday/buttondown/guides/stripe.md

 ﻿# Stripe

 Earning money through your newsletter can be fun.
 Figuring out logistics, less so.
 But have no fear!
-[Stripe](https://stripe.com/)'s here to save the day by collecting payments and reporting taxes for your Buttondown newsletter.
+[Stripe](https://stripe.com/)'s here to save the day by collecting payments and reporting taxes on behalf of your Buttondown newsletter.

 ## Getting Started